privateprep/coding-space-website/src/pages/experience-levels/preschool-code.md

     - Introduction to Coding
     - STEM
   mdContent: >-
-    Combining hands-on activities with byte-sized digital exercises, preschool-aged coders will learn foundational coding concepts such as sequencing, pattern recognition, and logical thinking.
-This innovative approach ensures that our young learners not only gain early coding skills but also develop critical problem-solving abilities, setting the stage for a seamless transition to more advanced coding platforms as they grow.
+    Designed for preschool-aged learners, this engaging program introduces foundational computer science and engineering concepts through screen-free, hands-on activities.
+From building rockets to exploring foundational coding concepts with playful tools, young learners practice pattern recognition, logical thinking, problem-solving, and even early engineering principle.
+    These core skills set the stage for a lifetime of innovation, creativity, and success in STEM.

     **N﻿ote: This is not a drop-off class.
-Adult participation is required.**
+Parents or guardians must remain on-site throughout the session.**
 ---